 The trust deed may require certain formalities to be followed - for example, there is often a requirement that any amendments must be made by a deed.
 Some schemes also require some form of consultation with members, or with the scheme actuary, before an amendment can take effect.
-If the amendment clause says that certain formalities must be followed, it is essential that they are, as the Courts will generally refuse to recognise amendments that were not made in the way the trust deed requires.
+If the amendment clause says that certain formalities must be followed, it is essential that they are, as the courts will generally refuse to recognise amendments that were not made in the way the trust deed requires.

 Many schemes also impose restrictions on what amendments can be made - for example, a provision saying that benefits already built up cannot be taken away.
-Again, the Courts take these restrictions very seriously, so it is important to check that any proposed amendment(s) would not breach the restrictions before it is made.
+Again, the courts take these restrictions very seriously, so it is important to check that any proposed amendment(s) would not breach the restrictions before it is made.

-1.2 Changing benefits already earned - section 67 Pensions Act 1995
+1.2 Changing past service benefits - section 67 Pensions Act 1995

 There are restrictions set out in section 67 Pensions Act 1995 on amending past service benefits under pension schemes.
-A code of practice about these restrictions has been published by the Pensions Regulator (and is available on its website).
+The Pensions Regulator has published a code of practice about these restrictions.
 The effect of the restrictions depends on how past service benefits are to be changed.
 The legislation applies to two types of change - "protected modifications" and "detrimental modifications".
 If a modification is neither "protected" nor "detrimental", section 67 does not prevent it being made.